operasoftware/devopera/articles/_posts/2015-07-23-making-animated-themes.md

 Keep in mind you can set different resources for the Start Page and the Web UI pages.
 So you can have, say, a video file for the Start Page (this will also be reflected in the history, tabs, bookmarks page and themes management page) and another video (or even image) for the Web UI pages (which will be reflected on the downloads, settings, plug-ins, password management page, and extension management page).

-It is important to note that the video or animated PNG only consumes resources when it is in view.
+It is important to note that the video or animated WebP only consumes resources when it is in view.
 When you are not browsing an Opera internal page, then the theme will not be visible, and hence will not consume resources.

 ## Choosing the right background animation